 Make a soft spreadable date filling of squished dates and lemon zest and use in pinwheel scones.

-Use puréed dates in a carrot cake for moistness and flavour – cut down on any sugar or honey in the recipe – top with cream cheese icing and stud with toasted walnuts (if all you have on hand are hard dried dates, steep them in tea or orange juice for 1 hour before using).
+Use puréed dates in a carrot cake for moistness and flavour – cut down on any sugar or honey in the recipe, or replace it entirely with dates or date syrup – top with cream cheese icing and stud with toasted walnuts (if all you have on hand are hard dried dates, steep them in tea or orange juice for 1 hour before using).
 To stop dates sticking together when chopping them for a fruitcake, dust with a little flour and use a hot knife.

 Make a bread pudding with dates and soaked and poached dried apricots, using brioche bread.
 Serve with custard.